-Alumni Survey (Appendix L) forms are emailed to all interns yearly after completion of the Consortium program in order to assess distal outcome measures and changes in perception that might occur after graduation.
-Revisions to the training program may be made on the basis of this feedback.
+Alumni Survey (Appendix L) forms are emailed to all interns yearly after completion of the Consortium program to assess distal outcome measures and changes in perception that might occur after graduation.
+Revisions to the training program may be made based on this feedback.